Albeteme/Javascript/README.md

 # Javascript and DOM Manipulation

-For this task, I will play with some aliens datasets and I have two parts presented in UFO-level-and UFO-level-2.
+For this task, I will play with some aliens datasets.
+I need to write code that will create a table dynamically based upon a dataset provided.
+I also need to allow users to filter the table data for specific values.
+Using JavaScript, HTML, and CSS, and D3.js, I have two parts presented in UFO-level-and UFO-level-2.

 ### Level 1: Automatic Table and Date Search (Required)